RutuKar/Titanic/README.md

-# Predicting if the person survived or not in thr titanic dataset
+# Predicting if the person survived or not in the titanic dataset

 Data cleaning is performed.